MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-setup.md

 ## Before you begin

 The Microsoft 365 global administrator for your organization will likely be the first user to access Compliance Score.
-We recommend the global admin sign-in and set user permissions as outlined below when visiting Compliance Score for the first time.
+We recommend the global admin sign in and set user permissions as outlined below when visiting Compliance Score for the first time.

 ## Sign in